King Charles’ wealth jumps £30m in 2025 – making him as rich as Sunak and wife

 The monarch has seen a considerable rise on this year’s list of richest Brits

-King Charles' personal fortune has seen a significant boost, rising by £30 million to £640 million in the past year – an increase of 2000 per cent.
+King Charles' personal fortune has seen a significant boost, rising by £30 million to £640 million in the past year.

 His fortune now matches the combined wealth of former Prime Minister Rishi Sunak and his wife, Akshata Murty, according to The Sunday Times Rich List.